sybrew/emoji-settings/readme.txt

 = Emoji Settings =

-**Simply enable or disable emoji's with an option.**
+**Simply enable or disable emojis with an option.**

-The option can be found under `yourwebsite.com/wp-admin/options-writing.php`.
+The option can be found under `http://example.com/wp-admin/options-writing.php`.

-Works on both Multsite and Single Site.
+Works on both Multsite networks and Single sites.

 > <strong>Enabled by default</strong><br>
 > This plugin has been written for WordPress Multisite with a WordPress.com like environment in mind.